Call For A Consultation 318-377-1555

 Committing fraud against a private lender may still expose you to criminal liability, but if the lender is not federally insured, then the federal offense allegation is no longer valid.

-A federal bank fraud conviction can be devasting to you and your loved ones.
+A federal bank fraud conviction can be devastating to you and your loved ones.
 That’s why hiring a dedicated and trusted Louisiana federal bank fraud defense attorney is vital.
 They have the education, experience, and resources necessary to protect your rights and best interests even when facing formidable forces like the federal government.

 The criminal defense attorney at John D. & Eric G. Johnson Law Firm has the respect of district attorneys, judges, and sheriffs across the state.
 Attorney Eric Johnson is a problem solver known for finding successful resolutions through plea negotiations and in court.
 Eric does not settle for any deal that compromises his client’s best interests and can help resolve your case in a way that favors you.
 Contact our firm today at (318) 377-1555 or fill out our contact form.